Skip to content

 • Click TestPush events to verify connectivity

-Step 4: Index Repository Content
+Step 4: Configure Repository Behavior

 For complete configuration options, see Repository Configurations.